department-of-veterans-affairs/vets-api/README.md

 The [Makefile](https://github.com/department-of-veterans-affairs/vets-api/blob/master/Makefile) has shortcuts for many common development tasks.
 You can still run manual [docker-compose commands](https://docs.docker.com/compose/), but the following tasks have been aliased to speed developlment:

+If you'd like to develop with SSL, ensure you have config/certs/localhost.crt and start the server wiht `bundle exec puma` rather than `bundle exec rails server`

 ### Running tests
 - `make spec` - Run the entire test suite via the docker image (alias for `rspec spec`)